-SMETA Checklist
+SMETA Audit Checklist

-What is SMETA?
+What is SMETA Audit?

 SMETA (Sedex Members Ethical Trade Audit) is an audit method used across 150 countries to evaluate all aspects of responsible business practice in global supply chains.
-Specifically, the 4-pillar SMETA encompasses labor standards, health and safety, the environment, and business ethics.
+Specifically, the 4-pillar audit SMETA encompasses labor standards, health and safety, the environment, and business ethics.
 The Supplier Ethical Data Exchange (Sedex) developed SMETA for suppliers to share ethical practices and reduce audit duplication, saving time, money, and resources.

-What is a SMETA Checklist?
+What is a SMETA Audit Checklist?

-The Value of SMETA
+The Value of SMETA Audits

 “Ethical business conduct is, at its core, a principles-based or values-based approach to the way an organization operates,” said Andrew Blasi, Director of a leading international trade and regulatory affairs consulting firm.